gzodataserver/odataserver/README.md

 Documentation
 ------------

-Generate documentation: `./src/node_modules/.bin/docco src/*.js`
+Generate documentation: `npm run-script docs`

-First you need install the node modules though: `cd src; npm install`.
+First you need install the node modules though: `npm install`.

 Development
 -----------

-The simplest way to start the server is: `sudo node -e "require('./src/main.js').start();"`.
+The simplest way to start the server is: `npm start`.
-First you need install the node modules though: `cd src; npm install` A MySQL server needs to be running on the same host and port 80 must not be in use.
+First you need install the node modules though: `npm install` A MySQL server needs to be running on the same host and port 80 must not be in use.
 On OSX install with `brew install mysql` and run `mysql.server start`.
 Load the test data with the script `./src-sql/init-mysql2.sh`